-• Blackbox supports using MIDI Program Changes to access the first 128 presets.
-This limit is the result of how MIDI manages program banks.
+- Blackbox supports using MIDI Program Changes to access the first 128 presets.
+This limit is the result of how MIDI manages program banks. - Blackbox does not pass through or send out MIDI Program Changes.

 Work with MIDI Outputs

 You can also use blackbox pads and sequences to send note events to drive other MIDI instruments.
 Connect your blackbox to a MIDI device via the MIDI Out TRS jack.
 If you are having trouble getting MIDI to work through the TRS jack, please read the Mini TRS Audio Jacks for MIDI Connections Compatibility Guide on 1010music.com.
 You may need to use the MIDI adapter that came with blackbox.